Course Description

 All courses are 12 weeks long.
 A Wizard will receive a certification for their achievement at the end of the course.

 Expect a weekly time commitment of 2-3 hours.
-1 hour of class time, plus 1-2 hours of practice time, with instructors support throughout, including weekends.
+55 minutes of class time, plus 1-2 hours of practice time, with instructor support throughout, including weekends.

 Get Your Wizard Started